scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 have a look at this
 `source <https://en.wikipedia.org/wiki/Uncertainty_quantification>`__.

-Lets" start by generating and showing the data.
+Lets” start by generating and showing the data.

 .. code-block:: python